NethermindEth/juno/README.md

   <b>Juno</b> is a golang <a href="https://starknet.io/">Starknet</a> node implementation by <a href="https://nethermind.io/">Nethermind</a> with the aim of decentralising Starknet.
 </p>

+> **📌 Looking for a Starknet RPC Provider?**
+>
+> If you are searching for a Starknet RPC provider, Nethermind is introducing a Starknet RPC service ahead of the upcoming feeder gateway deprecation.
+You can register your interest on [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSf2Bl4fc9-38E-fpWf0tnMWc3jSeOFkpjSPMN_j1en1WmEgKg/viewform?usp=sf_link).

 ## ⚙️ Installation

 ### Prerequisites